javiles-pop/custom-player-windows-linux/README.md

 - **Development:** Ensure you're using a CloudTest1 company
 - **Production:** Ensure you're using a production company (not CloudTest)
 - Verify the `ENVIRONMENT` variable matches your company type

+### Device Stuck on "Checking Player Registration"

+If the device gets stuck after deleting from cloud and re-provisioning, refresh the browser (F5).
+The app will automatically reload and continue the activation process.

 ## Contributing